tttza/PolicyPlusPlus/README.md

          Maximum Foreground Download Bandwidth (percentage)
 ```

+!!!
+MAKE SURE YOU MADE a System Restore Point BEFORE YOU USE. !!!
-I'm not sure about that it converted from VB to C# as I expected.
-Be careful when you use.
+I'm not sure about that it converted from VB to C# as expected, so be careful when you use.
-I have confirmed that reading and writing to the registry is working.
+I've confirmed that reading and writing to the registry hive works fine.

 ## Goals